Gigantua/Chess_Movegen/README.md

 # Chess Movegen
 State of the art comparison of chess sliding piece algorithms.
 Prints memory consumption for each algorithm
-Prints which operation needs to exist in hardware for maximum performance
+Prints which operation needs to exist in hardware for maximum performance.
+Inline versions available (no lookup table used)

 ## Currently implements:
 - Pext Lookup